Optimal Trading with a Trailing Stop: Optimal Trading with a Fixed Stop-Loss

-\section{Optimal trading with a fixed stop-loss}
+\section{Optimal Trading with a Fixed Stop-Loss}

-To gain some intuition for our solution method for the problems in \eqref{eq:trailingproblem} and \eqref{eq:trailingproblem2} with a trailing stop, we first consider the optimal stopping problems when the investor uses a fixed stop-loss exit instead of a trailing stop.
+To gain some intuition for our solution method for the problem in \eqref{eq:trailingproblem} with a trailing stop, we first consider the optimal stopping problems when the investor uses a fixed stop-loss exit instead of a trailing stop.
 Precisely, arbitrarily fix a $y\in I$, we consider the following class of problems indexed by $y$:

-where $\mc{T}_y^{\sf S}$ is the set of all stopping times of $X$ that stops no later than the first passage time to level $y$, i.e. $\mc{T}$ is the set of all stopping times of $X$, and $c\in[0,\sup_{x\in I}(V_y(x)-h(x)))$ is a transaction fee for asset acquisition.
+where $\mc{T}_y^{\sf S}$ is the set of all stopping times of $X$ that stops no later than the first passage time to level $y$, i.e. and $c\in[0,\sup_{x\in I}(V_y(x)-h(x)))$ is a transaction fee for asset acquisition.
 The problem in \eqref{eq:fixedproblem} puts a mandatory liquidation constraint upon hitting the fixed stop-loss level $y$ from above.